sgibson91/binderhub-deploy/README.md

 ./<script-name>.sh
 ```

-To deploy, you should run `setup.sh` first, then `deploy.sh`.
+To build the BinderHub, you should run `setup.sh` first, then `deploy.sh`.
 You can run `logs.sh` and `info.sh` to get the JupyterHub logs and IP addresses respectively.
-`teardown.sh` should only be used to remove your BinderHub deployment.
+`teardown.sh` should only be used to delete your BinderHub deployment.

 Create a file called `config.json` which has the following format.
 Fill the quotation marks with your desired namespaces, etc.